-We arrived at noon on a Sunday, and it wasn’t crowded at all.
+We arrived at the Piston Diner at noon on a Sunday, and it wasn’t crowded at all.
 To be honest, that’s a red flag because Sundays for breakfast and lunch are usually the most crowded diner times.
 Even though it wasn’t crowded, the service took a long time.
 It was one of the slowest waits I’ve had in a while and disappointing.

-The diner has just about every typical diner food option.
+The Piston Diner menu has just about every typical diner food option.
 I wasn’t especially hungry after spectating Broad Street, but I can’t pass up eating at a diner.
 I decided to order the Greek Salad with salmon.
 I also ordered a side of pickled beets.

 For my salad with salmon and coffee, the cost was $16.
 For the quality of food, it should have been cheaper.

-I didn’t dislike the Piston Diner, and the food was ok for what I needed for the day, but next time I’ll order something else.
+I didn’t dislike the Piston Diner (Westville), and the food was ok for what I needed for the day, but next time I’ll order something else.
 The service was rather slow, so I can’t imagine how it would be when they are busy.